-Joel Braunold serves as the Executive Director of the Alliance for Middle East Peace.
+Joel joined ALLMEP as its US Director in 2014 and has served as the Executive Director since 2015.
 A contributor for Ha’aretz and the Jerusalem Post, his work has been published in numerous national and international publications including the New York Daily News, the Guardian, the Huffington Post, the Hill and the Daily Beast.
-He has given lectures at the Harvard Kennedy School of Government, National Defense University in Washington DC, Loyola Marymount University, University of Wisconsin – Milwaukee and at Bar Ilan University.
+He has delivered guest lectures at the Harvard Kennedy School of Government, National Defense University in Washington DC, Loyola Marymount University, University of Wisconsin – Milwaukee and at Bar Ilan University.

 He works regularly with the US State Department, USAID, the National Security Council and Congress on the needs of the peace building community.
 Outside the US, Joel has worked with national governments across Europe, multilateral institutions and parts of the Arab world.

-Joel serves on the board of the Alliance for Peacebuilding and is an alumnus of the Harvard Kennedy School of Government and holds a BA (Hons) in philosophy from Bristol University.
-He is the recipient of the Avi Schaefer Peace Innovation Prize, is a senior fellow for the Alliance for Youth Movements and holds Honorary Life Membership to the National Union of Students (UK) and the Union of Jewish Students (UK).
+Joel is an alumnus of the Harvard Kennedy School of Government and holds a BA(Hons) in philosophy from Bristol University.
+He is a board member of the Alliance for Peacebuildng, is the recipient of the Avi Schaefer Peace Innovation Prize, is a senior fellow for the Alliance for Youth Movements and holds Honorary Life Membership to the National Union of Students (UK) and the Union of Jewish Students (UK).
+He was selected as an Emerging Leader by the Chicago Council on Global Affairs for their class of 2018.

-Huda Abuarqoub joins ALLMEP as its first on-the-ground regional director.
+Huda joined ALLMEP as its first on-the-ground regional director in 2014.
 She has years of experience in conflict resolution, NGO leadership, and social change education and activism, as well as a life-long commitment to building strong people-to-people Israeli-Palestinian relations.
 She is a well-known speaker on issues related to Middle East politics and the Israeli-Palestinian conflict.

 After studying conflict transformation and peace studies as a Fulbright scholar, she worked as an executive director, a program director, and an NGO consultant to a number of organizations in the U.S., Israel, and Palestine.
 She is a co-founder of the Center for Transformative Education (CTE) and has taught and trained hundreds of students in Israel and the U.S. She has long been an active leader in grassroots Palestinian initiatives focused on women’s empowerment and people-to-people diplomacy.